openpolis/django-uwsgi-taskmanager/README.md

 - Plan tasks as cron items
 - Check or download the generated reports/logs
 - Simply write a standard Django `Command` class (your app doesn't need to interact with Django uWSGI Taskmanager)
+- Get notifications via Slack or email when a task fails

 ## Installation